E&O insurance for software developers — what it covers, what it doesn't, and which carrier to pick.

 What if my SaaS doesn't have any large customers yet?

 You may still need E&O for board / investor / customer-contract reasons.
 Even small B2B customers often have insurance requirements in procurement contracts.
-The good news: pre-revenue or small-revenue SaaS can typically get $1M-$3M E&O at low cost ($2K-$8K annually).
+The good news: pre-revenue or small-revenue SaaS can typically get E&O at modest cost.
 Don't skip it because revenue is small; the contract requirements often appear before revenue does.

 Does E&O cover IP infringement claims?

 Limited.
-Most Tech E&O policies cover defense costs for IP infringement claims to a sub-limit (often $100K-$500K), and may exclude patent-infringement entirely.
+Most Tech E&O policies cover defense costs for IP infringement claims to a sub-limit, and may exclude patent-infringement entirely.
 If IP infringement is a meaningful risk for your company (you're using open-source heavily, you operate in patent-litigious areas, or you have aggressive competitors), consider separate IP infringement insurance through specialty markets (Tokio Marine HCC, Beazley IP, others).

 Read next